punktDe/ansible-proserver-mariadb/documentation/galera.md

 # Galera Cluster

 You can use this role to cluster multiple MariaDB servers using [Galera](https://galeracluster.com).
-Please consider reading [galera's documentation](https://galeracluster.com/library/training/tutorials/getting-started.html) first, to get a basic understanding of how Galera works.
+Please consider reading [Galera's documentation](https://galeracluster.com/library/training/tutorials/getting-started.html) first, to get a basic understanding of how Galera works.

 ## Three-node cluster example